Crypto137/MHServerEmu/README.md

 **Will there be any wipes?**

-We plan to force a fresh start when version 1.0 comes out.
+We plan to force a fresh start when version 1.0 comes out in early 2026.
 Your data will not be deleted, but it will no longer be compatible with the server.
 You will be able to continue using your existing data on whatever the last 0.x version is going to be.

 **Are you going to support other versions of the game, like the ones from before the Biggest Update Ever (BUE) came out?**